V2V-GoT: Vehicle-to-Vehicle Cooperative Autonomous Driving with Multimodal Large Language Models and Graph-of-Thoughts: Introduction

 In our experiments, we compare the final planning performance of our proposed \namemethod~and other baseline methods from the prior work \nameprior~\cite{chiu2025v2vllm}, including \textit{no fusion}, \textit{early fusion}, and \textit{intermediate fusion}.
-Our experimental results show that our proposed \namemethod~outperforms all other baselines in the planning tasks, achieving the lowest collision rates and L2 errors between the ground-truth trajectories and model outputs.
-Furthermore, we also conduct an ablation study to verify that the newly proposed QA types in our graph-of-thoughts, namely occlusion-aware perception QAs (Q1 - Q4) and planning-aware prediction QAs (Q5 - Q7), are helpful in achieving better cooperative perception, prediction, and planning performance for MLLM-based cooperative autonomous driving.
+Experimental results show that our model outperforms all other baselines in the planning tasks, achieving the lowest collision rates and L2 errors.
+Furthermore, our ablation study also verifies that the newly proposed QA types in our graph-of-thoughts, namely occlusion-aware perception QAs (Q1 - Q4) and planning-aware prediction QAs (Q5 - Q7), are helpful in achieving better cooperative perception, prediction, and planning performance for MLLM-based cooperative autonomous driving.

 Our contribution can be summarized as follows. \begin{itemize} \item We present a novel graph-of-thoughts reasoning framework for MLLM-based cooperative autonomous driving.
 The approach includes QA types designed specifically for cooperative driving, including \textbf{occlusion-aware perception} and \textbf{planning-aware prediction}.